luphoria/UBer/README.md

 ### How do I use it?
 Simply click on the favelet and it will load a menu.
 It should be fairly self-explanatory.
- - The proxy used is called "Womginx" by binary-person.
+ - The proxy used is called "Corrosion" by sexyduceduce.
 Slight modifications have been made so that it can be run within UBer.
 It is planned to have more proxies in the future.

 ### So, how TF does it work??
 GoGuardian blocks pages by checking your URL, and if the URL is blocked, redirecting your page.
 This works fine, however there are two major flaws with this system: